a2sysml/a2-sys-ml-meetup/README.md

 Looking to meet Saturday, December 30th, 2023.

 TODO:
-- Add google forms
-- Setup newsletter signup + slack
+- Setup newsletter signup (use zoho, need to signup, setup spf+dkim) + slack
-- Setup GA4 (this will allow us to see how well various platforms, newsletter clicks, we can even A/B test different locations to place flyers)
 - Write promotions on EventBrite, Meetup, Reddit, Facebook w/ UTM links for understanding where time needs to be invested in.
 - Put forms + newsletter signup + slack into website, complete website
 - Design flyers (logo /w text, qr code to website (make sure this has UTM for tracking), blurb describing goals/first meeting setting)